the-isf-academy/making-with-code/content/cs9/unit00/projects/_index.md

 {{< code-action "Push your work to Github:" >}}
 - `git status`
-- `git add project.py`
+- `git add -A`
-    - you can add multiple files by putting a space inbetween each file
+    - you can add multiple files by adding all edited files with `-A`
-    - *e.g. `git add project.py settings.py`*
 - `git status`
 - `git commit -m "#today what I worked on today #next what I will work on next class"`
   > be sure to customize this message, do not copy and paste this line